PureStorage-OpenConnect/Accelerate-2024-Workshop/Ansible-Samples/2.5-infra/README.md

 # Going Further

 Configuring the infrastructure settings is only the tip of the iceberg for FlashArray.
 Using these and other infrastructure related modules for the FlashArray you can build very complex playbooks to configure and maintain your critical configurations.

-For more details on this control, also referred to as Drift control, you can check out this [blog post](http://theansibleguy.com/manage-drift-with-ansible/) that describes in greater detail the methodology and utilises the concept of Ansible 'roles'.